flutter/website/flutter-for-react-native/index.md

 #### 3. Subclass StatefulWidget and State

-The `MyStatefulWidget` class manages its own state — it extends `StatefulWidget`, it overrides the `createState()` method to create the State object, and the framework calls `createState()` to build the widget.
+The `MyStatefulWidget` class manages its own state—it extends `StatefulWidget`, it overrides the `createState()` method to create the State object, and the framework calls `createState()` to build the widget.
 In this example, `createState()` creates an instance of `_MyStatefulWidgetState`, which